BasileiosKal/blind-bbs-signatures/draft-bbs-blind-signatures.md

 ## Terminology

-Terminology defined by [@!I-D.irtf-cfrg-bbs-signatures-03] applies to this draft.
+Terminology defined by [@!I-D.irtf-cfrg-bbs-signatures] applies to this draft.

 Additionally, the following terminology is used throughout this document: